Nikon D7200 vs Panasonic G3

 It is notable that the D7200 has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7200 and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the G3 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7200 and G3 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic G3 Manual.

 So what is the bottom line?
 Is the Nikon D7200 better than the Panasonic G3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.